-Gilead’s dedicated Access team meets with public health officials, doctors and patients around the world to understand barriers and opportunities in HIV, viral hepatitis and visceral leishmaniasis (VL) treatment access.
+Gilead is committed to meeting with public health officials, doctors and patients around the world to understand barriers and opportunities in HIV, viral hepatitis and visceral leishmaniasis (VL).

-Gilead and WHO tackle VL in Southeast Asia
+Gilead Sciences and the WHO Tackle VL in Southeast Asia

-WHO is working to eliminate viral hepatitis worldwide by 2030.
-Through awareness, screening and care, we’re supporting WHO and helping governments, patients and payers in efforts to eliminate the chronic hepatitis C virus (HCV) and end the disease.
+The WHO has set the goal of eliminating viral hepatitis worldwide by 2030.
+Through awareness, screening and care, we’re helping governments, patients and payers in efforts to eliminate the chronic hepatitis C virus (HCV) and end the disease.

 Italy’s First HIV/HCV Support Center for LGBTQ+ Population

 BLQ Checkpoint in Bologna, Italy – supported by Gilead – is Italy’s first and only community HIV and HCV testing center.
 It also offers support, counseling, education and a comfortable environment for members of the LGBTQ+ community.